Our history

 Glenelly is purchased by Jack Garlick, the son of the department store founder John Garlick, and is run as a fruit farm for over 90 years.

-Born in Bordeaux
+Born In Bordeaux

 May is born in Bordeaux and raised at the various family estates: Châteaux Pichon Lalande, Palmer, Siran and Ducru-Beaucaillou.

-May’s family living under German occupation
+German occupation

 During World War Two (1939-45), like much of France, May’s family lived under German occupation.
 Her stories can be read in the book Wine and War by Donald and Petie Kladstrup.